.455 Webley: Variants

 In addition to the Webley revolvers, the British and Canadian armies also ordered several thousand Smith & Wesson .44 Hand Ejector revolvers, chambered in .455 Webley, in a rush to equip their troops for the Great War.
 The urgency was such that the earliest of these were converted from revolvers already completed and chambered for .44 Special.
 Approximately 60,000 Colt New Service revolvers were also purchased, in .455.

 Commercial manufacturers Fiocchi, PPU, Steinel, and Hornady currently produce the .455 Webley cartridge (in Mk II).

 .455 Webley Auto

 The .455 Webley Auto Mk I cartridge was produced from 1913 to about the middle of World War II.
 This is a semi-rimmed cartridge for the Webley & Scott Self Loading pistols.

 The early version of the cartridge (c.1904) had a shorter 21.7 mm semi-rimmed case with a narrow rim and a pointed bullet.
 A later improved version of the cartridge (c.1910) was similar except it had a 23.54 mm long case and a round-nosed bullet.
 The Mk 1 service round (c.1913) was identical to the 1910 version of the cartridge except it had a thicker rim.

 The Mk 1 cartridge's bullet headspaced on the rim.
 It was loaded with a 224 gr cupro-nickel-jacketed bullet with a muzzle velocity of 700 ft/s.

-Various submachine-guns were tested using this cartridge, however none were adopted.
+Various submachine-guns were tested using this cartridge, however none was adopted.